The Battle Is the Lord's

-"The Battle Is The Lord's" is a song by American singer Yolanda Adams.
+"The Battle Is the Lord's" is a song by American singer Yolanda Adams.
 It was the lead single from her 1993 album Save the World.
-It was named Song of the Year at the Stellar Awards in 1994.
-A live version was included on her Grammy nominated album Yolanda...
-Live in Washington.
-The performance of this song was later featured on her DVD "An Unforgettable Evening With Yolanda Adams" in 2003.
+It was named Song of the Year at the Stellar Awards in 1994, where it also won Adams the award for Traditional Solo Performance — Female.
+A later live recording was included on her Grammy-nominated album Yolanda...
+Live in Washington (1996).
+The performance of this song was later featured on her DVD An Unforgettable Evening with Yolanda Adams in 2003.